Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Introduction

-In summary, our contribution is fourfold: \begin{itemize} \item We propose a deep learning model able to mitigate non-coherent RF interference from multiple sources. \item We design a fully convolutional network architecture that outputs clean range profiles, estimating both the magnitude and, indirectly, the phase. \item We introduce a new training regime, termed Weight Noise Reduction Training (WeNoRT), that reduces the amount of noise stored in the neural network weights. \item We introduce a radar interference data set with a wide and realistic range of signal parameter variations as well as multiple interference sources. \end{itemize}
+In summary, our contribution is threefold: \begin{itemize} \item We propose a deep learning model able to mitigate non-coherent RF interference from multiple sources. \item We design a fully convolutional network architecture that outputs clean range profiles, estimating both the magnitude and, indirectly, the phase. \item We introduce a radar interference data set with a wide and realistic range of signal parameter variations as well as multiple interference sources. \end{itemize}

 We organize the rest of this paper as follows.
 We present related work on radar interference mitigation in Section~\ref{sec_Related_Work}.
 We describe our method based on fully convolutional networks in Section~\ref{sec_Method}.
 We present our data set composed of generated range profiles in Section~\ref{sec_Data_Set} and we provide a comprehensive set of experimental results in Section~\ref{sec_Experiments}.
 Finally, we draw our conclusions in Section~\ref{sec_Conclusion}.